kastork/open-dis7-source-generator/README.md

 The build currently creates a single jar that has everything.
 There's a bit more build mechanics to do in order to make slimmed down jars as the previous version of this project did.

-The built jars will be found in `dis/build/libs`
+The built jars will be found in `build/libs` relative to the root of the project.

 Some care has to be taken to ensure that any changes in that tree are accounted for by the source generator beforehand, so that code changes and improvements aren't lost.

-1. The generated source         resides in the `src-generated` directory.
+1. The generated source         resides in the `intermediate/src/main` directory.
-2. The generated entity jars    reside  in the `dist` directory.
+2. The generated entity jars    reside  in the `build/libs` directory.
 3. The generated entity javadoc resides in the `dist` directory.

 The previous build anticipated being a part of the `open-dis7-java` project.